Criminal Defense

 Facing Criminal Charges in Tarrant County?

-If you have been accused and/or arrested for criminal charges in Fort Worth, Texas, you could face a criminal conviction that might include probation, restitution fines, and, in some criminal cases, jail time.
+If you have been accused and/or arrested for criminal charges in Fort Worth, Texas, you could face a criminal conviction that might include probation, restitution fines, and jail time in some criminal cases.
 To protect yourself from these potential consequences, it is critical you consult with a criminal defense attorney you can trust.
+Understanding the full ramifications of your charges can help you make informed decisions about your situation.
+Our knowledge of regional legal nuances allows us to tailor defense strategies that fit the local judicial climate.

 Criminal Attorneys at the Law Office of Mark M. Childress